How to Train BERT with an Academic Budget: Hyperparameter Search

 \section{Hyperparameter Search}

 Calibrating hyperparameters is key to increasing model performance in deep learning and NLP \cite{levy-etal-2015-improving, Liu2019RoBERTaAR}.
-We retune core optimization hyperparameters to fit our low-resource setting, rather than the massive computation frameworks for which they are currently tuned.
-Our hyperparameter search yields a substantial improvement in masked language modeling loss after 24 hours of training.
+We re-tune core optimization hyperparameters to fit our low-resource setting, rather than the massive computation frameworks for which they are currently tuned.
+Our hyperparameter search yields substantial improvements in MLM loss after 24 hours of training.